How to dye pasta using a few simple ingredients. Dyed pasta is perfect to use for jewelry, collage, and other kids’ crafts.

 - Food coloring or liquid watercolors

 - Freezer bags

-	- Divide pasta into freezer bags.
+Divide and pour the pasta into freezer bags.
 Use one bag for each color, but you can mix and match the pasta shapes.

-	- Spread the dyed pasta out on a cookie sheet (you may want to line yours first with wax paper or aluminum foil) and let dry overnight.
+Spread the dyed pasta out on a cookie sheet (we lined ours with parchment paper first) and let dry overnight.

-	- Once your dyed pasta is completed, you can string them as beads, glue them in collages, or decorate playdough creations with them.
+Once your dyed pasta is dry, the crafting opportunities are endless!
+You can string them as beads, glue them in collages, or decorate playdough creations with them.